GlobalFishingWatch/paper-industrial-activity/analyses/features/Readme.md

 # Model Features

 This folder contains analyses that produce features for the neural net model.
-We also built a random forest model that draws on many of these same features.

 ### GenerateFeatures.py

-This notebook produces features for the random forest and the neural net classifier that determines if a vessel is a fishing vessel.
-Note that for the paper we did not use the random forest classifier.
+This notebook produces features the neural net classifier that determines if a vessel is a fishing vessel.

 ### UploadNPP.py